goetting/ez-flux/README.md

 });
 ```

-All actions return promises.
 In simple situations, this can be helpful if you wish to avoid helper values like "isLoading" on your state.

 ```JS
 aync function renderCityWeather(city) {